Bill Connors wins Bettendorf’s special election for open council seat

 The special election, called to replace the late Debe LaMar to represent the city’s 3rd Ward, has been a relatively quiet one compared to the regular municipal election season.
-In all, 258 of the area’s estimated 5,100 eligible voters cast ballots for Connors, a turnout of roughly 5.6 percent.
+In all, 258 of the area’s estimated 5,100 eligible voters cast ballots, a turnout of roughly 5.6 percent.

 Connors did not answer phone calls or text messages requesting comment late Tuesday.
 Earlier in the day, he planned to watch the election results come in with supporters at the Palmer Hills Golf Course clubhouse after the polls closed at 8 p.m.